Here's the text.

 Last Updated August 25, 2023

-Due to the structure of the cooling equipment, the ease of cooling (cool/cold) varies depending on the location.
-Therefore, in order to have a little comfortable ride, we will show the cooling outlet and the installation location of the blower inside the municipal subway car.
-When boarding, please cooperate so that you can adjust your clothes and boarding position as much as possible according to the outside temperature and your physical condition.
+Due to the structure of the cooling device, depending on the location, the ease of cooling (cool / cold) varies.
+Therefore, in order to get on the board as much as possible, we will show the location of the air conditioner blower and blower inside the municipal subway.
+When boarding, please cooperate to adjust the clothes and boarding position as much as possible according to the outside temperature and the physical condition of the customer.

 Blue line